-- 1. Not be composed of current CNA employees; - 2.
-Not have greater than 40% composition of voting Directors from current AbilityOne Program NPAs; - 3.
-Not be composed of less than 25% people who are blind or severely disabled, and shall actively seek participation by people who are blind; - 4.
-Ensure board officer positions (Chair, Vice-, Secretary, Treasurer, and any other positions) are not filled by AbilityOne Program NPA executives; - 5.
-Ensure that no CNA employees serve as board members of AbilityOne program NPAs; - 6.
-Ensure that no CNA employees serve as board members of associations representing AbilityOne program NPAs; - 7.
-Ensure that no Presidents of associations representing AbilityOne Program qualified NPAs serve as voting board members of the CNA; - 8.
-Form and maintain audit committee to oversee the CNA's financial affairs, and audits are conducted by an independent auditing firm that is overseen by the audit committee; and - 9.
-Upon written request from the Commission, provide the Commission, for Commission review only, the Meeting Minutes of any public meeting/session.
+- 1. Not be composed of current CNA employees other than the CEO in a non-voting ex Officio capacity; - 2.
+Have no greater than composition of Directors from current AbilityOne Program NPAs; - 3.
+Not be composed of less than people who are disabled, and shall actively seek participation by people with disabilities; - 4.
+Ensure board officer positions (Chair, Vice-Chair)) are not filled by AbilityOne Program NPA executives; - 5.
+Ensure that no CNA executive(s) (i.e. VPs and above) serve as board members of AbilityOne program NPAs; - 6.
+Ensure that no CNA executive(s) (i.e. VPs and above) serve as board members of associations representing AbilityOne program NPAs; - 7.
+Ensure that no executives and/or board members of associations representing AbilityOne Program qualified NPAs serve as board members of the CNA, other than a member of the NCSE Executive Team.
+This requirement does not preclude the founding National Nonprofit Agencies (NNAs) from sitting on the CNA Board; - 8.
+Form an audit committee to oversee the CNA's financial affairs, and audits are conducted by an independent auditing firm that is overseen by the audit committee; and - 9.
+Upon written request from the Commission, provide to the Commission, for Commission review only, the Meeting Minutes of any public session of a regularly scheduled Board of Directors Meeting.

 3.2.3: Establish and Maintain Internal Controls.
-The CNA shall establish the necessary internal controls in accordance with applicable laws, regulations, and guidance governing nonprofit institutions as well as to satisfy the requirements under the JWOD Act, 41 U.S.C.
-Chapter 85 and implementing regulations, 41 C.F.R. § 51, Commission guidelines.
-The CNA shall assess and evaluate its internal controls in accordance with this Agreement and other applicable laws and regulations governing the same, to ensure that the controls are effective and updated when necessary to successfully carry out its responsibilities and avoid potential for waste, fraud, or abuse.
-The CNA shall also inform the Commission of the results of this assessment, not protected by attorney-client privilege, and demonstrate to the Commission that the controls it has in place are sufficient to meet all the laws, regulations, and guidance governing nonprofit institutions as well as to satisfy the requirements under the Consolidated Appropriations Act, 2016, JWOD Act, implementing regulations and Commission guidelines.
+The CNA shall establish the necessary internal controls in accordance with other laws, regulations, and guidance governing nonprofit institutions as well as to satisfy the requirements under the JWOD Act, 41 U.S.C.
+Chapter 85 and implementing regulations, 41 C.F.R.
+Chapter 51.
+The CNA shall assess and evaluate its internal controls to ensure that the controls are effective and updated when necessary to successfully carry out its responsibilities and avoid potential for waste, fraud, or abuse.
+The CNA shall also inform the Commission of the results of this assessment not protected by attorney-client privilege or otherwise and demonstrate to the Commission that the controls it has in place are sufficient to meet all the laws, regulations, and guidance governing nonprofit institutions as well as to satisfy the requirements under the Consolidated Appropriations Act and the JWOD Act, and implementing regulations.